DiSSCo/dissco.github.io/ElectronicDataCapture/Transcription.md

 There may be symbols that are not found on the transcriber's keyboard, for example UK keyboards do not typically include accented letters.
 The [Useful Shortcuts](https://usefulshortcuts.com/alt-codes/accents-alt-codes.php) website can be used to either copy and paste the required letter, or to find the keyboard shortcut

+More advice on transcribing languages with non-Latin writing systems, as well as cursive letters and labels written with Latin phrases, see the [Introduction to Transcription](https://figshare.com/articles/presentation/Introduction_to_transcription/21476835/1) presentation slides.

 **Multi-specimen sheets:**
 Multiple specimens can often be found on herbarium sheets.
 This can be challenging to transcribe, as it is often not clear which labels are associated with each specimen.